m-aitken/t-watcher/README.md

 *BootstrapCSS has been referenced for use in creating the layout(grid/columns) and styling(e.g. buttons).
 *I've included 'Animate.css' library for a special effect on the main logo.

-*My code utilises the jQuery library, making use of ajax calls to dynamically display content on my main page.
+*My code utilises the jQuery library, making use of ajax requests to update content on my main page.

 ---

-*Inspiration for the layout -